 If you haven’t yet signed up for GP Online Services simply call into the practice with two forms of photo ID and proof of address.
 We can sign you up there and then.
-GP Online Services makes it easy to book appointments online, request repeat prescriptions and view some of your medical records.
-Find out more about this on www.nhs.uk/GPonlineservices
+Patients that had already signed up before we changed systems will have to ask for new log in details, we are sorry about this but it is out of our hands.
+GP Online Services makes it easy to book or cancel appointments online, request repeat prescriptions and view some of your coded medical records.
+Find out more about this on https://systmonline.tpp-uk.com

 Patient Reference Group Meeting

-The date of the next meeting of the PRG will be Wednesday 25th October at 2.30pm and will be held at Crestview Medical Centre.
-If you would like to be a member of the PRG or if you would like to raise anything regarding the practice to be discussed by the PRG please contact practice administrator Tracey Bullard to let her know.
+The date of the next meeting of the PRG TBC and will be held at Crestview Medical Centre.
+If you would like to be a member of the PRG or if you would like to raise anything regarding the practice to be discussed by the PRG please contact the Practice Manager, Janette Hunter to let her know.
 (Tel.
-01502 526062 Email: firstname.lastname@example.org)
+01502 526060 Email: firstname.lastname@example.org)